Redundant multi format data acquisition

 What is CAPS?

-into an archive and provides it to connected clients.
+Figure Architecture shows the architecture of CAPS.
+The central component is the server, which receives data from sensors or other data centers, stores it into an archive and provides it to connected clients.
 The connection between a data provider and CAPS is made through a plugin.

 Plugins are independent applications which, similar to clients, use a network socket to communicate with the server.
 The advantages of this loose coupling are: